vipulnaik/diet-exercise-health/primers/insulin-resistance-primer.md

 Unlike all the above, which are biochemical measurements, visceral fat, as measured on DEXA or MRI, is an anatomical measurement.

-DEXA provides a total estimate of visceral fat (which therefore provides an uper bound on visceral fat per organ).
-MRI can provide organ-specific values for organs such as the pancreas and liver.
+DEXA provides a total estimate of visceral fat.
+It does not estimate ectopic fat within specific organs, although visceral and ectopic fat correlate quite a bit.
+MRI measures both visceral fat and ectopic fat in specific organs like the liver and pancreas.

 Visceral fat speaks primarily to adipose insulin resistance.
-This is because visceral fat is much more likely to be insulin resistant, so the more of it there is quantitatively, the more quantitatively significant insulin resistance can be.
-A second reason visceral fat is more dangerous is location: it may be inside the liver or pancreas or at any rate close enough to the liver that its FFAs drain directly into the liver without dilution, which means that it has an undiluted effect on the liver's VLDL production.
+This is because visceral fat is much more likely to be insulin resistant, so the more of it there is quantitatively, the more quantitatively significant adipose insulin resistance can be.
+A second reason visceral fat is more dangerous is location: it lives close enough to the liver that its FFAs drain directly into the liver without dilution, which means that it has an undiluted effect on the liver's VLDL production.

+Ectopic fat is not measured in DEXA, but is correlated with DEXA's visceral fat measurement.
+In fact, visceral fat can *cause* ectopic fat, particularly in the liver (and to a lesser extent the pancreas), through the same portal drainage mechanism (free fatty acids from insulin-resistant visceral fat accumulate in the liver, building ectopic fat).
+This ectopic fat can then directly contribute to hepatic IR.